 On an everyday basis, your body is exposed to a wide range of chemicals via pollution, heavy metals, and foods full of additives and preservatives.
 The consumption, inhalation, or absorption of these chemicals can lead to stress in your body.

 Studies suggest that these toxins can lead to weight gain by altering your appetite, affecting glucose metabolism, and inducing inflammation.4 5 To avoid chemical stress, follow a healthy diet with organic, raw, whole foods and protect your skin from the harmful pollutants and sprays.

 4. Diet Stress

 Starving, reducing carb intake, eating only 3 meals a day, or eating only a particular food type can put stress on your body.
 You may feel that a strict diet would help you lose weight and become healthy, but it can adversely affect not just your body but your mind as well.
-Feeling irritated on having to avoid that craving for a single piece of cake is just the beginning of a range of
+Feeling irritated on having to avoid that craving for a single piece of cake is just the beginning of a range of mood swings.

 Making such dietary changes also affects your metabolism.
 Studies show that low-calorie dieting can lead to increased cortisol, resulting in weight gain.6 One type of diet cannot suit everyone.
 Instead, eat according to your body’s needs and metabolism to lose weight, regulate your mood and prevent stress.

 Exercise and any kind of physical activity make you feel better due to the release of endorphins, the “feel good” hormones.7 However, exercising too much or indulging in a physical activity beyond your body’s ability to withstand it can lead to stress.

 Similar to psychological stress, your body helps you cope with physical stress by increasing cortisol production, which can lead to weight gain.
 So, whether you love exercising or your job requires a lot of physical activity, ensure that you give your body the rest that it needs and allow it to recover from the stress.